-The RSPCA is appealing for information after a cat in Mansfield died from anti-freeze poisoning.
+The RSPCA is appealing for information about a cat who died after being shot at close range in Birmingham.

-The RSPCA is appealing for information after a cat was shot with an air rifle in Rugeley.
+The RSPCA is appealing for information after a cat was shot with an air rifle in Swadlincote.

-The RSPCA is appealing for information after a pregnant dog was dumped in Stoke-on-Trent.
+The RSPCA is appealing for information after an emaciated American Bulldog was found on a Coventry street.